 The Clinical School has established safe haven areas for the effective and secure management of personal/sensitive identifiable information used for research purposes.
-There are six safe havens which comply with the NHS Digital Data Security and Protection Toolkit requirements:
+There are seven safe havens which comply with the NHS England Data Security and Protection Toolkit requirements:

-2. The UIS Secure Platform for Storage of Research Data.
-This has three tenancies for the storage of Clinical School sensitive/identifiable personal research data.
-One is specifically for the storage of WBIC identifiable imaging data, one for Cambridge Clinical informatics team and the third is the main Clinical School tenancy which is open to all Clinical School researchers.
-All three areas are for the storage of NHS and healthy volunteer identifiable/sensitive data;
+- The UIS Secure Platform for Storage of Research Data.
+This has two tenancies for the storage of Clinical School sensitive/identifiable personal research data.
+One is specifically for the storage of WBIC identifiable imaging data and the other is the main Clinical School tenancy which is open to all Clinical School researchers.
+Both areas are for the storage of NHS and healthy volunteer identifiable/sensitive data;

-3. The MRC Epidemiology Unit for MRC Epidemiology staff only has two areas.
-One air-gapped system and one Secure Research Database.
+- The MRC Epidemiology Unit for MRC Epidemiology staff only has two areas.
+One air-gapped system for archive purposes only and one Secure Research Database.